 One of thorniest aspects of database management, and one that is (for good reasons) least understood, is missing data.
 This article is a brief response to some online exchanges on SQL's specific implementation of missing data: NULLs.
-For a more in depth -- and what I believe to be (at least for now!) definitive -- treatment and the reasoning behind the arguments in this article see Chapter 10, "What you don't know can hurt you: Missing information" in
+For a more in depth -- and what I believe to be (at least for now!) definitive -- treatment and the reasoning behind the arguments in this article see Chapter 10, "What you don't know can hurt you: Missing information" in Practical issues in database management, which also provides an extensive list of references.

 In my opinion, there is no reason to avoid NULL columns [sic] as long as the database designer (modeler) and the people writing the code understand what a NULL means.
 In formal relational theory, there are really two generic kinds of NULLs, with some variations that can occur in certain data types.
 One type of NULL means that the value isn't known or knowable.
 It implies uncertainty or inability to measure a value.
 The other type of NULL means the data isn't available.
 It could be measured, but at the point the data was recorded or entered, the value wasn't known.
 For the purpose of simplicity, both of these NULL values were combined into a single value in SQL-92, which is the dominant form of SQL today.
 In the sense that both of these types of NULL values boil down to "I don't know," this is a reasonable compromise to KISS.
 There are other forms of NULL values which are much more specific.
 They involve things like the NAN values of real numbers, and the (multiple) Boolean forms of uncertainty.
 These are limited in scope, and rarely if ever used even if they are available in an SQL implementation. -- Online exchange